madslaz/Path-to-OSCP/Active-Directory.md

         * `Get-ModifiablePath`: tokenizes an input string and returns the files in it that the current user can modify.
         * `Get-CurrentUserTokenGroupSid`: returns all SIDs that the current user is a part of, whether they're disabled or not.
         * `Add-ServiceDacl`: adds a DACL field to a service object returned by Get-Service.
+          * A DACL (Discretionary Access Control List) is essentially the "who can do what" list for an object in Windows.
+Every file, folder, and service has one.
+It consists of Access Control Entities (ACEs) which might say User A has "Read" permissions, Admins have "Full Control" and Interactive Users have "Start/Stop" permissions.
         * `Set-ServiceBinPath`: sets the binary path for a service to a specified value through Win32 API methods.
         * `Test-ServiceDaclPermission`: tests one or more passed services or service names against a given permission set.
         * `Write-UserAddMSI`: writes out an MSI installer that prompts for a user to be added.